FarihaHossain/FarihaHossain.github.io/_pages/bio.md

   - Collaborating with Neuromechanics Lab to develop a system using Virtual Reality that can detect concussions.
   - **Tools:** Tensorflow-keras, Numpy, Pandas.

-- **2D and 3D Medical Image Segmentation**
-  - Developed a novel Swin-Transformer-based architecture for benign and malignant breast micro-mass segmentation from MRI and Ultrasound images, achieving 3-4% improvement over the current state-of-the-art.
-Also, developed an attention-based Swin-Transformer with feature-similarity loss for 3D OCT fluid segmentation.

 ### Artificial Intelligence/Machine Learning Engineer Intern
 *Ford Motor Company* (Melbourne, Australia)